jennalc/jennalc.github.io/docs/_posts/2021-01-24-navigating-terminology-differences-between-RTC-and-GitHub.md

 When working on an *issue* in Git, the best practice is to create a *branch* for the change.
 In this context, the branch is a short-living artifact intended to contain your changes until they can be merged into the *upstream branch*.
 A branch can either be created from the Git web interface, making it immediately visible to others working in the repository, or it can be created locally.
 To add changes to your branch, you *commit* the changes.
 Unlike in RTC, each commit is tracked with a message describing the contents of the commit.
 Committing code to a branch does not update the server-side copy of the branch.
 To do this, you must also *push* the changes to the branch.

 To have the code reviewed and merge it into the upstream branch, you will need to create a *pull request*, selecting the branch you want to merge code into as the *base* and the branch containing your change as the *compare*.
 The pull request is used to track technical discussions about the code as well as code review status.
-Once the code is reviewed, if there are no conflicts, you will be able to *merge* it into the upstream branch.
+Once the code is reviewed and approved you can *merge* into the upstream branch.
 GitHub will automatically prompt you to delete the branch at this time.
-You should create a new one for your next change.
+For additional changes, a new branch should be created.

 #### Note